chixirra/chi-notes/README.md

 - Basic landing page until further notice
 - Double sidebar with user dashboard and secondary sidebar with the actual notes
 - We'll see, also add all this to trello
+- Figure out what database to use lol
+- Make it offline-accessible because hell yeah

 ## Recommended IDE Setup